Fragmentation, Private Profit and Home Phlebotomy

 Back to December 19, 2012 and our patient at home with a PIC line and her blood samples.
 She did call the clinic and ask for help.
 Luckily, a staff person was both available to drive to her house and willing to look the other way ignoring various bureaucratic restrictions around the transportation of blood.
 The blood was picked up and the patient will get the results she needs.

 This is a small story on the impact of fragmentation due to the division of services into components to facilitate the use of for-profit health care companies.
 Staff flexibility, concern and minor rule-breaking were needed to give this patient the care she needed, though I expect that” best practice” rules would not agree with this approach.
 And, it does not address the needs of the hundreds of thousands of patients who daily suffer from a fragmented for-profit home care system.
-Rather than rely on serendipity and the good will of staff maybe it is time for an integrated public non-profit home care service.Explore posts in the same categories: integration, Ontario - Local Lab Issues, Ontario Government Policy comment below, or link to this permanent URL from your own site.
+Rather than rely on serendipity and the good will of staff maybe it is time for an integrated public non-profit home care service.integration, Ontario - Local Lab Issues, Ontario Government Policy comment below, or link to this permanent URL from your own site.